AKCodeWorks/svelte-command-form/README.md

 Svelte-Command-Form allows you to have easy to use forms with commands instead of remote forms.
 Is this redundant?
 Maybe.
 However, you may not want to use an HTML form everytime.
 The API is greatly influenced by SvelteKit-Superforms, so if you are used to that you shouldn't have a problem here.

+Whenever possible you should use the SvelteKit provided `form` remote function since commands will fail in non-JS environments, but there may be cases where that is not practical or you just like the ease of interacting with an object instead of form data.

 ## Features

-- **Schema-agnostic validation** – Works with any library that implements the Standard Schema v1 interface (Zod, Valibot, TypeBox, custom validators, …).
+- **Schema-agnostic validation** – Works with any library that implements the [Standard Schema V1]("https://standardschema.dev/") interface.
+If you are unsure if your schema validation library is compatible see the list of [compatible libraries](https://standardschema.dev/#what-schema-libraries-implement-the-spec).
-- **Command-first workflow** – Wire forms directly to your remote command ([`command` from `$app/server`](https://kit.svelte.dev/docs/load#command-functions)), and let the helper manage submission, success, and error hooks.
+- **Command-first workflow** – Wire forms directly to your remote command ([`command` from `$app/server`](https://svelte.dev/docs/kit/remote-functions#command)), and let the helper manage submission, success, and error hooks.
 - **Typed form state** – `form`, `errors`, and `issues` are all strongly typed from your schema, so your component code stays in sync with validation rules.
 - **Friendly + raw errors** – Surface user-friendly `errors` for rendering, while also exposing the untouched validator `issues` array for logging/analytics.
 - **Helpers for remote inputs** – Includes `normalizeFiles` for bundling file uploads and `standardValidate` for reusing schema validation outside the form class.

+  > Standard validate was yoinked straight from the `StandardSchema` GitHub

 ## Installation